Table of Contents

 Heat deactivates lectins, so, once cooked, the lectins are not a huge issue.
 Nevertheless, if you suffer from IBS or another autoimmune condition, you might want to avoid the legumes altogether (3).

-4. Rich in protease inhibitors
+4. Protease inhibitors

 Protease is an enzyme secreted by the human gut.
 It is responsible for breaking down proteins.
 The presence of a protease inhibitor can inhibit the normal functioning of protease.
 This can lead to the overproduction of certain enzymes, causing allergic reactions, chronic inflammation, and leaky gut.